cnphil/dotfiles/README.md

 Backup of my dotfiles.

 ### TODO:
-* Bash script & auto installation.
+* Bash script for auto installation and backup.

 ### vim:
 `.vimrc` and `.vim/`